jerellaquino/Foo/README.md

 The unit testing reference used for the basics was [here](https://realpython.com/python-testing/).

-[This post](https://stackoverflow.com/questions/16981921/relative-imports-in-python-3) relative paths for referencing the package in scripts was helpful for understanding why you can't just import from scripts within the package.
+[This post](https://stackoverflow.com/questions/16981921/relative-imports-in-python-3) about relative paths for referencing the package in scripts was helpful for understanding why you can't just import from scripts within the package.